 As society operates in this digital age, technology has helped commerce become easier, automated, and organized.
 Online accounting systems, cloud-based data storage, and CRM software for customer relationship management have all become a part of our digital business tool belt.
 This convenience also comes with a challenge – keeping this precious data secure.

-As technology continues to make life easier, it’s crucial to recognize that security needs to remain a top priority.
-It only takes one issue to lose the trust of a customer forever.
-Cybersecurity attitudes and expectations are important.
+As technology continues to make life easier, it’s crucial to recognize that security needs to remain a top priority, even for small business owners – and cybercriminals don’t discriminate by business size.
+It only takes one issue to lose the trust of a customer forever. .
 This is why Apple was firm about not unlocking an iPhone for the FBI when requested recently; they felt it betrayed the trust of iPhone customers worldwide.
 You may not be Apple, but you do have customers who rely on you.
 Here are some ways to protect their information.

 Use strong passwords

 This is the first line of defense against cyberattacks.
 Yes, your dog may be adorable and he plays a mean game of fetch, but that doesn’t make “buddy” a suitable password for your email marketing list.
 Your customers are counting on you to be a bit more creative, so make sure your passwords are complex, not easily hacked, and changed often.
 Instead of “buddy,” try a more random phrase including numbers and characters, such as “BuddytheD0g23&7.”
 See how that code would be harder to break?
 While 72 percent of Americans believe their accounts are secure, the most common passwords in America are “123456” and “password.”

 Create a written security policy